Pac-12 Conference baseball tournament

 The Pac-12 Conference baseball tournament is the currently dormant conference tournament in baseball for the Pac-12 Conference.
 It was most recently played in 2024 as a pool-play tournament with a four-team knockout bracket, and seeding is based on Pac-12 regular season standings.
 The winner receives the conference's automatic bid to the NCAA Division I baseball tournament.

 The Pac-12 was one of the few conferences to not host a conference tournament at the end of the regular season.
 After several years of consideration, the tournament began in 2022.

 After the 2024 season, the Pac-12 lost 10 of its 12 full members to other power conferences, leaving Oregon State and Washington State as the only members.
 The conference will resume full operation in the 2026–27 school year with nine full members, six of which sponsor baseball, plus incoming affiliate member Dallas Baptist.
-The conference tournament is likely to resume at that time.
+The conference tournament will resume in 2027 with the tournament scheduled to held at Goss Stadium at Coleman Field, home of the Oregon State Beavers.